1 October 2023 Susannah

 What do you think of this statue?
 Tell me by leaving a comment here.

+I provide these links for convenience only and do not endorse or assume liability for the content or quality of these third-party sites.
 I only recommend books I have read and know.
 Some of these links are my affiliate links.
-If you buy a book by clicking on one of these links I receive a small commission.
+If you buy a product using these links I may receive a small commission.
 It doesn’t cost you anything extra, but does help cover the cost of producing my free newsletter.

 Leave a comment.